cockroachdb/docs/v21.2/node-shutdown.md

 ### Connection retry loop

-At the end of the ["local query phase"](#draining) of node drain, the server forcibly closes all client connections to the node.
+At the end of the ["SQL drain phase"](#draining) of node drain, the server forcibly closes all SQL connections to the node.
 If any open transactions were interrupted or not admitted by the server because of the connection closure, they will fail with either a generic TCP-level client error or one of the following errors:

 - `57P01 server is shutting down` indicates that the server is not accepting new transactions on existing connections.
 - `08006 An I/O error occurred while sending to the backend` indicates that the current connection was broken (closed by the server).